MPolkas/BlaVar/README.md

 Here are the specific scripts for data-analysis of the time-dependent one-zone leptonic analysis.

 -------------------------------------------------------------------------------------------------------
+Caution!

-CAUTION 1 !
-Directories are structured with a specific format.
+>Directories are structured with a specific format.
 Please adjust to your environment.
-CAUTION 2 !
-Many scripts are employed for analyzing data have dependencies.
+>Many scripts are employed for analyzing data have dependencies.
 Specifically, there are dependencies on "code_clean", "code_var" fortran codes for time-dependent radiative tran- sfer and executables and on the Emmanoulopoulos code (Emmanoulopoulos et al. 2013), adopted in the Python environment as a "DELC" library.